Allandale, Austin, Texas: Bus Transportation

 Allandale has several Capital Metropolitan Transportation Authority bus lines that service the neighborhood.
 A few examples are 3, 5, 19, 320, 491, and Austin's second Capital MetroRapid the 803.

 Highway

-Burnet Rd is connected to US Highway 183 on the North, RM 2222 connects to Iinterstate Highway 35 on the East and Allandale Rd/Northland Dr connect to Mopac Expressway on the West.
+Burnet Rd is connected to US Highway 183 on the North, RM 2222 connects to Interstate Highway 35 on the East and Allandale Rd/Northland Dr connect to Mopac Expressway on the West.

 Railroad

 Union Pacific Railroad has freight tracks that run on the West Side of the neighborhood, between the neighborhood and Mopac Expressway.
 These tracks consist single track and a siding rail.

 Demographics

 According to the 2013 American Community Survey, the median age for Allandale was 37.8 years, and the median household income was $57,429.
 45% of the residents were married, and 54% were single.
 49% were male and 51% were female.
 Approximately 77% of the neighborhood's households had no one under the age of 18 living there.
 12% of the population was over the age of 65.
 Among people over age 25, approximately 52% had a bachelor's degree or higher.
 Just over 20% of the neighborhood's total population were Hispanic American or Latino, while 72% of Allandale's population were White, 2.4% were Asian, and 2.1% were Black or African American.